-Proposed development and site alteration within lands identified as Significant Woodlands and ANSIs will not be permitted unless it can be demonstrated that there will be no negative impacts on the natural features or their ecological functions through the completion and approval of an Environmental Impact Study.
-Where development and site alteration within lands identified as Significant Woodlands and Significant ANSI are being proposed, the Township will consult with the appropriate Conservation

-Authority, the County and the Province (where required) regarding the scope of the Environmental Impact Study.
+4.1.2.5 Development in Significant Woodlands and Areas of Natural and Scientific Interest negative impacts on the natural features or their ecological functions through the completion and approval of an Environmental Impact Study.
+Where development and site alteration within lands identified as Significant Woodlands and Significant Areas of Natural and Scientific Interest are being proposed, the Township will consult with the appropriate Conservation Authority, the County and the Province (where required) regarding the scope of the Environmental Impact Study.